CodeOp-tech/fs34-group-A/README.md

 # WordQuest - A Game About Words!
-This full-stack project is a interactive guessing game app where the player can guess a 5-letter word within three attempts.
+This full-stack project is an interactive guessing game app where the player can guess a 5-letter word within three attempts.
 The player can input the guesses through the interface provided.
-It is possible to play Solo or in a Groip:
+It is possible to play Solo or in a group:
 - Option to play the game solo or;
 - Invite friends to join groups to play together.
-This feature adds a social element to the game, allowing for a friendly competition.
+This feature adds a social element to the game, allowing for friendly competition.
 Each round of the game gives the player three attempts to guess the correct word.
 The player will need to think critically, considering possible word combinations, and use the letters revealed after each attempt as clues to make up their guesses.
 ## Built With
 - Express.js